 Director: Tayfun E. Tezduyar

-The Team for Advanced Flow Simulation and Modeling focuses on computational analysis in fluid mechanics, fluid-structure interaction, biomechanics, aerospace engineering, and thermo-fluids.
-Applications include spacecraft parachutes, cardiovascular fluid mechanics, heart valve flow analysis, bioinspired flapping-wing aerodynamics, wind turbines, ground vehicles, tires, disk brakes, turbochargers, and ram-air parachutes.
+The Team for Advanced Flow Simulation and Modeling focuses on computational analysis in fluid mechanics, fluid-structure interaction (FSI), biomechanics, aerospace engineering, and thermo-fluids.
+Applications include cardiovascular FSI, ventricle-valve-aorta flow analysis, car and tire aerodynamics, spacecraft parachute FSI, bioinspired flapping-wing aerodynamics, aerodynamics of wind turbines, thermo-fluid analysis of ground vehicles, tires and disk brakes, flow analysis of turbochargers and other turbomachinery, and aerodynamics and structural mechanics of ram-air parachutes.

 Nanoscale Heat Transfer Lab

 Director: Geoff Wehmeyer

 The goal of Nanoscale Heat Transfer Lab's research is to understand the mechanisms of heat transfer, particularly at the nanoscale, and to use this information to design improved thermal systems and energy conversion devices.
 This experimental and theoretical thermal research is motivated by society’s demand for renewable and sustainable energy sources, energy-efficient information and lighting technologies, and improved thermal management of electronics and batteries.